nilshartmann/publy-next-js/publy-frontend/README.md

 ## Running the exported backend

-After exporting the backend you can run the exported backend:
+After exporting the backend you can run the exported static backend using a webserver:

 ```
 pnpm webserver